NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/bird-occupancy-modelling/Bird_Occupancy_Modeling.md

 Here we extract the elevation for each site from the combined dataset `brd_joineddata_clean` we prepared at the beginning of the tutorial.

 <div id="ds-dataTip" markdown="1">
-<i class="fa fa-star"></i> **Data Tip:** For the bird dataset, NEON includes several common environmental variables, making it easy to incorporate these characteristics directly into analyses.
-More broadly, NEON collects a wide range of co-located environmental measurements.
+<i class="fa fa-star"></i> **Data Tip:** For the bird dataset, NEON includes some common environmental variables, making it easy to incorporate these characteristics directly into analyses.
+NEON also collects a wide range of co-located environmental measurements using NEON instrumentation on the towers or sensor arrays.
 These additional data products can be used to create covariates describing habitat, climate, or other conditions for occupancy models.
 </div>